acganesh/intentsense/README.md

 Data Visualization
 -----------

 `/Arduino/` Code to read, analyze, and visualize data from the IntentSense glove through the serial port.
-The Z-Score distance algorithm classifies the use-pattern in real time.
+The Z-Score Distance algorithm classifies the use-pattern in real time.

 Simulation Algorithms